Seteeri/Particle/snippets/notes/PICOLISP.md

      easing - (with mathc)
      spatial-trees - r-tree (port this)
      lparallel - ptree specifically (port this)

-  * Model Main
-    * Switch to buffer orphaning
-    * Instead of node instances, write to shm directly
-      * Static since limited by VRAM
-    * DAG System
-      * Input/Worker, Output, Worker, Worker
-      * Input loop: BFS->task, recv sock, send sock
-        * If worker not available, block
-      * Output will set/get data for workers
-        * If integrating this functionality with input:
-          * wait on sock for worker
-            * if msg ready: traverse node (yield), send task
-            * if msg get: find data, send data
-            * if msg set: recv data, set data
-      * Optimization: if node has 1 pred, traverse until end or many, send all to same worker
-        * a->b->c->d,  worker=(a,b,c,d)

-  * Integrate Wayland to bootstrapping
-    * Setup tiles for 6 windows = 3 col, 2 row
-    * Proof of concept working with eval already

   * Note 32 MB = 8 ms to mark/sweep
     * = 2,000,000 cons cells -> Test this with loop/cons/heap